Estecka/mc-Variants-CIT-wiki/Custom Module Types.md

 # Custom Module Types

-Custom CIT modules may be defined by mods, for use in [module configurations](Module-Configuration).
+Custom CIT modules may be defined by other mods, for use in [module configurations](Module-Configuration).

 A module's primary function is to figure out the variant of an item, from which the mod will derive the model to use.
-Optionally, it can implement additional logic and special models for situations that are not covered by the mod.
+Optionally, it can implement additional logic and special models for situations that are not covered by the variant system.

 The example codes below use **Yarn Mappings**.

 ## The simplest module
 The smallest possible module is a simple function, that takes in an `ItemStack`, and returns the `Identifier` for its variant.
-This may return null if no variant was found, which will use the vanilla model.
+This may return null if no variant was found, which will hand over control to another module.

 You may register either a lambda, or an instance of `ISimpleCitModule`, alongside an ID which will be used as the `type` in resource packs.